byteDJINN/skulls/README.md

-# skulls
+# Skulls

-Skulls and Roses card game with bots.
+Skulls and Roses is a card game and this repo is for simulating it with bots.

 Game engine is made in Java, structured with microservices (Kafka).